ckro01/JuniorDesignProject/README.md

-Early stages of app development.
-Bluetooth functionality has been added, and is in the process of being finalized.
-Basic menu navigation is complete, and a UI will be added after functionality is ensured.
+Mid stages of app development.
+Bluetooth functionality has been added, and now provides mostly accurate location data.
+Basic menu navigation is complete and will be polished in the coming months.
+UI is mostly complete, redundant menu options will be removed.